 When this inflammation happens, we can feel pressure and pain around our eyes and forehead.
 We may even see swelling on our eyelids.

 If you are experiencing some of these symptoms, a nasal sinus rinse is a great way to get some relief.
 If you’ve never used a sinus rinse before, be sure to read the instructions carefully before you start.
-It feels a little weird squirting saline up your nose the first time, but you get used to it quick!
+It feels a little weird squirting saline up your nose the first time, but you get used to it quickly!